-The Soplao Region is located between the townships of Herrerías, Valdáliga and Rionansa, high up in the Sierra de Arnero mountains, at an altitude of 540 m.
+El Soplao region is located between the townships of Herrerías, Valdáliga and Rionansa, high up in the Sierra de Arnero mountains, at an altitude of 540 m.
 The site has splendid, extensive views of the Sierra de Peña Sagra and Picos de Europa mountain ranges, the Nansa valley and the Cantabrian Sea.

-The mining visit is located in the Plaza del Monte, according to the location map.
+The mine visit is located in Plaza del Monte, according to the location map.

-The cave can be reached along the A-8 dual carriageway from Santander to Oviedo, exit 269 (Los Tánagos-Pesués-Puente Nansa).
+The Cave can be reached trough the A-8 motorway that goes from Santander to Oviedo, exit 269 (Los Tánagos-Pesués-Puente Nansa).

-Before reaching the town of Pesués, take the turning to Puente Nansa as far as Rábago.
-From there, continue along the road to El Soplao.
+Before reaching the town of Pesués, take the detour to Puente Nansa until arriving at Rábago.
+From there, follow the road to El Soplao.

 You can also leave the A-8 motorway at exit 258 (Lamadrid, Roiz, Caviedes).
 Travel via Las Cuevas and La Florida.
-This itinerary is impossible for coaches.
+This itinerary cannot be done by coach.

-Access to Plaza del Monte (mine visit) is gained by taking the main road from La Florida to Plaza del Monte.
+To access Plaza del Monte (mine visit) you need to take the main road from La Florida to Plaza del Monte.

-You can get there by landrover along the forest trails of Celis-Rionansa and La Florida-Labarces.
+You can also get there by SUV following the forest trails of Celis-Rionansa and La Florida-Labarces.

 4º 24’ 42” W